 Small Lebanon is the heart of Kentucky, and it will ensure you a world-class bourbon experience thanks to being the crossroads of the Bourbon Belt Trail, linking ten bourbon distilleries through a Bourbon Belt Trail Craft Tour.

-The town, which is home to renowned bourbon distilleries Maker’s Mark and Limestone Branch, also allow you to discover how the annual 600,000 bourbon barrels are made in Kentucky Cooperage.
+The town, which is home to renowned bourbon distilleries Maker’s Mark and Limestone Branch, also allows you to discover how the annual 600,000 bourbon barrels are made in Kentucky Cooperage.

 If you’re in the mood for wine, be sure to head to Whitemoon Winery to try the area’s finest wines.
 History buffs can learn more about this historic city while visiting Civil War sites and one-of-a-kind heritage centers.